Deep freeze just latest disaster to befall Houston’s needy

 And Houston’s mayor said the city was doing everything it could to help residents and “stabilize the situation.”

-But not surprisingly after the repeated disappoints of past recovery efforts, some of Houston’s Black and Latino residents remain skeptical.
+But not surprisingly after the repeated disappointments of past recovery efforts, some of Houston’s Black and Latino residents remain skeptical.

 “In recent memory, there is nothing that tells (residents) the system will work for them,” said Huey German-Wilson, president of Trinity-Houston Gardens Super Neighborhood.